-All students who are on campus or are at any campus related activity, including off-campus clinical sites, volunteer activities, Campus Health Center appointments, etc. are required to complete the Be Warrior Safe training in Canvas and the Campus Daily Screener.
-The WSU Coronavirus webpage for detailed information on completing these two requirements.
-Students who are cleared to be on campus will receive a bar code that they will be required to produce.
-A student who is not automatically cleared will be contacted by the Campus Health Center (CHC) to evaluate the situation.
-CHC is staffed to begin clearing student screeners beginning at 5 am.
+All students who are on campus or are at any campus related activity, including off-campus clinical sites, volunteer activities, Campus Health Center appointments, etc. are required to complete the Campus Daily Screener.
+The WSU Vaccine Mandate Webpage for detailed information on these policies.
 Students are expected to adhere to the daily screener policy.